codemacabre/planetaryxr/README.md

 # PlanetaryAR

 ## Overview
-[PlanetaryAR](http://codemacabre.com/prj/planetaryar/) is a web app, providing AR / WebVR 3D maps of planetary bodies using [A-Frame](https://a-frame.io/) and [AR.js](https://github.com/jeromeetienne/AR.js).
+[PlanetaryAR](http://codemacabre.com/prj/planetaryar/) is an AR / WebVR web app, built using [A-Frame](https://a-frame.io/) and [AR.js](https://github.com/jeromeetienne/AR.js), featuring 3D maps of planetary bodies.

 ## Usage
 PlanetaryAR can be run as a local webpage.
 For development it is faster to run a local server: